Schuemi/fMSX-go/README.md

 Gamesaves are saved in the same directory as the game itself.
 It is calles [GAME].sav and is compatible to every other fMSX port.
 So you can continue playing on pc, playstation etc...

+Virtual Keyboard:
+You can open a virtual keyboard if a press an hold the "A" button ans then the "Menu" button.
+On the virtual keyboard you can use the "A" or the "B" button to press a key.
+If you are holding a button, this button will also be holded in the emulator.
+So if you go to the "shift" key, press and hold "A" and then while pressing "A" go to the "1" key and press "B"  you will write a "!".
+Because on the real MSX if you would press shift + 1 you will also write a "!"